 - Silent Hill 3 has an harmless amusement park 'haunted house' with rather cheesy narration... until the exit, where a mysterious red light starts chasing you out of the building.
 If it overtakes you, it's instant death.
 (Made worse by a sudden perspective shift partway through that can leave you running the wrong direction.)

-- There's a pseudo-example earlier in the same house.
+- There's another example earlier in the same house.
 The spiked ceiling quickly comes down low enough to kill Heather unless she crouches, then stops at the very last second.
 The narrator apologizes: It wasn't supposed to stop.

 - In endgame of Silent Hill 4, your Distressed Damsel is compelled to shuffle into a whirling deathtrap while you fight the final villain.
 Defeating him before her doom is the only way to get either the Golden Ending or the second best ending.